-- Beans-Beans are a super food packed with nutrition.
+Beans are a superfood packed with nutrition.
 Many people have trouble digesting beans, but you can soak them for up to 24 hours and they will be much more easily digestible.
-Just cover the beans in water in a bowl or pan and soak them for at least 8 hours.
+Just cover the beans with water in a bowl or pan and soak them for at least 8 hours.
 Then wash them thoroughly and proceed to cook them.
 I call that washing off the fart water.
-Sorry mom.
+Sorry, mom.

 Beans are packed with protein.
-Beans are super inexpensive.
+They are super inexpensive.
 Beans are very versatile and they are delish!
 We eat several bean main dishes per week to save money on protein since it can be very costly.
-We eat mostly free range meat, which can really be expensive.
+We eat mostly free-range meat, which can really be expensive.
 I love knowing the animals I eat were treated humanely and raised in a healthy way.

-Ya’ll now that brown rice, old fashioned rolled oats, whole wheat flour, barley and other grains are some of the cheapest foods out there.
+Ya’ll know that brown rice, old-fashioned rolled oats, whole wheat flour, barley, and other grains are some of the cheapest foods out there.
 Learn how to make them more ways to save your healthy eating budget.
 These foods are powerhouses of nutrition!

 I make all of our bread homemade.
 Click here to see why.
 It’s super cheap to grind your own whole wheat flour and make your own bread.
-You’d be amazed at how amazing this bread tastes compared to store bought bread.
+You’d be amazed at how amazing this bread tastes compared to store-bought bread.
 The price is a mere fraction of what it costs at the store.
-You also know it’s chemical free!
-Click here to get my recipe for a bread maker.
+You also know it’s chemical-free!

-- Buy quality meat and stretch them with other ingredients like brown rice, whole grain pastas and other things that help fill your family up.
+Buy quality meat and stretch them with other ingredients like brown rice, whole grain pasta, and other things that help fill your family up.
 Food can taste great, be great for health, and still not break the bank.
-One free range chicken breast can go into a stir fry and you have a wok full of goodness.
+One free-range chicken breast can go into a stir-fry and you have a wok full of goodness.

 Overall healthy food is much less expensive than buying prepackaged foods.
 A bag of Oreos or chips ahoy are several dollars.
 You can make a dozen homemade cookies for just a few cents.
 Cookie ingredients are fairly inexpensive, and homemade is much better for you!
 Better yet, leave the desserts and just eat whole fruits and veggies with a little bit of protein and you’ll be feeling, looking, and living better.
 Your wallet will be feeling and looking better too!